john-paul-keenan/kong/README.md

 Save the file and restart Kong.
 ```
 kong stop
-docker start kong2
+docker start kong
 ```
-Making a request to `:9000/anything` will fail, however, attempting to call `:9001/` will now work. <br />
+Making a request to `:8000/anything` will fail, however, attempting to call `:8001/` will now work. <br />
 You should also check the Kong GUI and succesfully be able to add administrative actions to Kong.